andrew/ultimate-awesome/README.md

 - [awesome-llm-survey](https://github.com/hqwu-hitcs/awesome-llm-survey) - An Awesome Collection for LLM Survey.
 - [Awesome-Multi-Task-Learning](https://github.com/SimonVandenhende/Awesome-Multi-Task-Learning) - A list of multi-task learning papers and projects. .
 - [awesome-coding-camps](https://github.com/theodesp/awesome-coding-camps) - A curated list of awesome Coding Bootcamps and websites to help you boost your career in Programming.
-- [awesome-WebVR](https://github.com/wizztjh/awesome-WebVR) - A curated list of awesome WebVR packages and resources.
 - [awesome-self-sovereign-identity](https://github.com/animo/awesome-self-sovereign-identity) - An awesome list of self-sovereign identity resources.
 - [Awesome-Medical-Large-Language-Models](https://github.com/burglarhobbit/Awesome-Medical-Large-Language-Models) - Curated papers on Large Language Models in Healthcare and Medical domain.
 - [awesome-developer-marketing](https://github.com/ronakganatra/awesome-developer-marketing) - A living document of hand-picked resources for marketers working on dev-centric products. .